 Giving too much of myself

-Since things have started to go well it can feel sometimes like everyone I speak to wants something and this is usually in the form of knowledge – how did I grow social media, how did I get traffic to my blog, how did I become an expedition leader, etc. I totally get it!!
+Since things have started to go well it can feel sometimes like lots of people I speak to want something and this is usually in the form of knowledge – how did I grow social media, how did I get traffic to my blog, how did I become an expedition leader, etc. I totally get it!!
 It’s been the other way round many times where I’ve been hoping to nab an ounce of inspiration from someone else.
 And I’m also absolutely ok with this…..I put myself forward as a blogger and in the eyes of the public.
-That was my choice no one elses!
+That was my choice no one else’s!

-The problem with this though is that by nature I want to help everyone so desperately to the absolute limit of my capabilities.
-I give all my knowledge and insights away freely.
-But I don’t stop there.
-I then start being a mentor, giving words of advice and sharing precious ideas in the hope it will help X or Y reach their own dreams.
-It’s so instinctive for me to do this that I’m not even aware half the time that I’ve turned to conversation into some kind of Tony Robbins motivational
+The problem with this though is that by nature I want to help everyone.
+It’s so instinctive for me to do this that I’m not even aware half the time that I’ve turned to conversation into some kind of Tony Robbins motivational monologue!
+And I don’t know when to stop and how to say no when I don’t feel comfortable with giving.

 Then the insecurities come to bite

-When you produce something and put it out there your ideas will be mimicked.
-It’s all part of the game.
-This is something I really struggle with.
-Sometimes concepts seem a little too close to home but sometimes it’s entire expeditions (names and all) that I’ve invented that have been carbon copied, plagiarised, stolen…
+Sometimes concepts seem a little too close to home but sometimes it’s entire expeditions (names and all) that I’ve invented that have been carbon copied and plagiarised…

 And sometimes this is from the people that I’ve given my time to help.
 This hurts the most!
 I feel like an absolute mug and like I’ve been betrayed.
-The Peaky Blinder in me goes all angry only I don’t have a gang of brothers to go beat them up (sorry if you’ve not seen the show).
+The Peaky Blinder in me goes all angry.

 Practising putting up the wall